t-mckeon/CTA-Train-Tracker/README.md

 ### CTA Train Tracking API

 The Chicago Transit Authority provides citizens with live-time data of the CTA Trains currently on the system, in the expressed purpose to "create interesting new applications and mash-ups that’ll help people get the information they want or need about CTA services".
-By going to the [CTA API Site](https://www.transitchicago.com/developers/traintracker/) , and signing up for a key through the API Key Application Form, the CTA will provide an API Key likely that same day.
+By going to the [CTA API Site](https://www.transitchicago.com/developers/traintracker/) and signing up for a key through the API Key Application Form, the CTA will provide an API Key likely that same day.

+### Parsing API Data

+The API imports the train location data as an XML file.
+To parse out the data, we use the BeautifulSoup module to clean up the XML, and the find_all() function to grab each train in the system and loop through its properties, adding the data to a pandas dataframe.

+### Managing BigQuery